Welcome to Next Generation Radio from NPR. Here are some of our most frequently asked questions:

 BONUS: We're also offering a stipend to our selected reporters.
 We'll PAY YOU to work with us.

-• We have an expectation that the successful applicant will have demonstrable and qualitative experiences in uses of social media content and distribution platforms for journalism.
+- We have an expectation that the successful applicant will have demonstrable and qualitative experiences in uses of social media content and distribution platforms for journalism.
 Successful applicants will be active (in a positive way.
-Yes, we comb your account) on social media and demonstrate a level of savvy in how to use it appropriately.
+Yes, we review our account) on social media and demonstrate a level of savvy in how to use it appropriately.
 Do you share original content?
 Whom do you follow on social media and what do you learn from them?

-• As we have become strong partners with public media stations, national media, and journalism entities, we are looking to have our training projects represented by competitively selected participants and professional staff from communities that have not been historically represented in media and especially public media.
-We'tr using the term "UNserved" as opposed to "UNDER-served."
+- As we have become strong partners with public media stations, national media, and journalism entities, we are looking to have our training projects represented by competitively selected participants and professional staff from communities that have not been historically represented in media and especially public media.

-We will remain mostly remote.
-Staff who are fully vaccinated and want to travel, we will work that out.
-In 2021, we transitioned from all remote to having 5-6 people on-site.
-And, we have had instances where mentors and mentees have worked in person.
+In 2021, we transitioned from all remote to having people on-site.
 There's no template.
 We make these decisions on a project-by-project basis.

-Also, each applicant needs to assess their technical setup as they will be working as a "bureau reporter" as selected applicants will report from where they live.
 Applicants will need to have access to and a decent amount of knowledge on how to interview/record in the field as well as how to save and share digital media files via their own lap or desktop.
 Not to worry.
 Our mentoring teams have deep experiences in the myriad of ways there are in getting the work done and on a deadline.
 No one drowns.
-No one.

 Successful applicants will need to be ready to, focus, listen and learn.
 And learning isn't solely about tools/technology.
 You still have to talk to people.
 It's also about building relationships and a deeper understanding of how to have someone tell you their story.
 We strongly suggest you spend time on our "Past Projects" page, reviewing the work of those who have been in the program.
 Also, if selected, you'll have a tremendous career-building opportunity with a room full of mentors ready to help you that week and in the future.
 Recognize this as a rare opportunity and prepare accordingly.

-Also, we have the expectation that participants will conduct himself/herself/themselves as a professional journalist who is highly collaborative, is focused, respectful, and eager to learn.
+Also, we have the expectation that participants will conduct themselves as a professional who is highly collaborative, focused, respectful, and eager to learn.
 Moreover, we will not hesitate to remove anyone (student or mentor) from this project if her/his/their conduct is unprofessional and detrimental to our program and their school/station.
-Remember, public media is a small town with most of us two degrees of separation from each other.
+Remember, media can be a small town with most of us two degrees of separation from each other.
 Managing your own reputation is critical to success and we work hard to maintain the reputation of this program.
 Regardless of working conditions, our staff will be ready to roll and we expect all of our applicants to also act professionally.

 We work as quickly and as transparently as possible, to notify those selected for the program and do so within three or four days after the close of the application window.
 Each applicant will get an email from us alerting them to our specific timeline.
 We have heard for years that once one applies to a program, that they often don't have any idea when decisions are made.